Has a ‘keen eye for detail’ and described as ‘a master of what he does who is relentlessly thorough, direct and professionally tactful.’

 Sterling studied law in the United States of America and the Caribbean – first earning a Bachelor of Arts degree from the University of South Carolina at Columbia, and later receiving a Bachelor of Laws degree from the University of the West Indies at Cave Hill, Barbados.
 Subsequently, he completed studies at the Norman Manley Law School in Jamaica.

 Sterling was called to The Bahamas Bar and joined Higgs & Johnson as an Associate in 1990.
 He became a Partner in 1999.
-He is currently ranked as a ‘leading individual’ by Legal 500 Caribbean.
+He is currently recognised by Legal 500 Caribbean as a Leading Partner in Corporate Law and is also recommended in the area of Real Estate.

 Education